mansoure/mansoure.github.io/research/starDB/index.md

 method, called Elastic Range (ERA), plus a rich set of string operators that support string analytics at a large scale.
 ERA indexes the entire human genome in 19 minutes on an ordinary desktop computer.
 For comparison, the fastest existing method needs 15 minutes using 1024 CPUs on an IBM BlueGene supercomputer.
-Our mining operators scales out to 16,384 CPUs on a supercomputer;
+Our mining operators scale out to 16,384 CPUs on a supercomputer;
 and supports elastic deployment in the cloud.
 Based on these efficient string operators, the project developed StarQL, a declarative query language for strings.
 StarQL is designed to support string processing that targets large datasets and large infrastructures (i.e., clusters and supercomputers).
 Moreover, we developed StarDB, a distributed database system that supports StarQL.